Packet-Clearing-House/maptable/README.md

     - `heatmap.stepMagnitude:` _(integer, default: 30)_ The magnitude that separates two concentrated circles on the heatmap.
     - `heatmap.bandingsColorRGB:` _(string, default: "255, 0, 0")_ The color in RGB of the concentrated circles.
     - `heatmap.maxOpacity:` _(function(count), default: (count) => 0.00403 * count + 0.3040)_ The function that calculate the maximum opacity in the central circle of the bandings per location.
+    - `heatmap.opacityWeight:` _(function(row, dataset), default: null_ A function that outputs a weight that is used as multiplicator for the opacity.
     - `heatmap.mask:` _(bool, default: true)_ Mask the heatmap with countries
     - `heatmap.borders:` _(object)_ Enable country borders.
 Set to `false` to disable it.
     - `heatmap.borders.stroke:` _(integer, default: 1)_ Country border stroke width.